Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 What is expense ratio (TER) in mutual funds?

-The expense ratio (also called the Total Expense Ratio or TER) is the annual fee that a mutual fund charges investors to cover the costs of managing the fund.
-It is expressed as a percentage of the fund's Average Daily Net Assets (AUM).
+The expense ratio (also called the Total Expense Ratio or TER) is the annual fee that a mutual fund charges to manage your money.
+It is expressed as a percentage of the fund’s average Assets Under Management (AUM) and is deducted daily from the fund’s NAV, invisibly and automatically, before the NAV is published.

-Expense Ratio (%) = Total Annual Fund Expenses ÷ Average AUM × 100
+Expense Ratio (%) = Total Annual Fund Expenses / Average AUM x 100

 Think of it as the running cost of a professionally managed investment vehicle.
-Here's where your money goes:
+Here’s where the money goes:

-Administrative & Operational Costs - Record-keeping, back-office operations, compliance, regulatory filings, and account servicing.
+Administrative and Operational Costs: record-keeping, back-office operations, compliance, regulatory filings, and fund accounting.

-Registrar & Transfer Agent (RTA) Fees - Paid to agencies like CAMS or KFintech that handle unit allotment, redemption, and investor records.
+Registrar and Transfer Agent (RTA) Fees: paid to agencies like CAMS or KFintech that handle investor records, transaction processing, and account statements.

-Custodian & Audit Fees - A custodian bank holds the fund's securities safely.
-Independent auditors certify the books.
-Both cost money.
+Custodian and Audit Fees: a custodian bank holds the fund’s securities safely, and independent auditors verify the accounts annually.

 SEBI caps the maximum expense ratio mutual funds can charge.
-These limits are tiered by AUM size and larger funds charge less.
+These limits are tiered by AUM size, meaning larger funds must charge less as they grow.
+Smaller funds can charge more.

 Equity Funds